spaar/key-manager-mod/README.md

 #### 2. Create a machine with Key Manager support

+*Note:* Currently the key manager is mostly intended to be used on finished machines to make them more player-friendly.
+Different ways to assign controls are being considered to maybe make it more useful while building in the future.

 Key Manager organizes machine controls in so-called Key Groups: A group has a name that is displayed to users as well as block controls assigned to it.
 The Key Manager will then allow you and users of the machine to assign a new key to all of the assigned controls at once.
+It also supports multiple keys for a single control.

 A simple car might have two groups for example, "Forward" and "Reverse", each having the corresponding controls of the wheels assigned to it.